Transit bus smashes into building after colliding with truck in Kelowna - BC Local News

-A BC Transit Bus wasn’t able to complete its route on Monday night.
+A BC Transit Bus wasn’t able to complete its route on March 16.

 According to the Kelowna RCMP, the bus crashed into a residence after colliding with a pickup truck at the intersection of Cadder Avenue and Richter Street in Kelowna just before 9 p.m.